Being injured in an auto accident is a scary experience, especially when someone else’s negligence caused the collision.

 Instead of figuring out what typical car accident settlement amounts are, concentrate on ways to maximize your own claim value.

 Hiring a lawyer early in the claims process protects your rights and increases your chances of a higher settlement.
-As your attorneys, we will conduct an independent investigation and gather all necessary evidence.
+As your personal injury attorneys, we will conduct an independent investigation and gather all necessary evidence.

 We will also handle all communication and negotiations with the defendant’s insurance.
 This is important because the other driver’s insurance company will want you to give a recorded statement.